Wlz1112/Wavlink-NU516U1-V251208-/wavlink_DMZ.md

-# The DMZ function of Wavlink NU516U1 (V251208) firewall.cgi component has a remote command execution vulnerability.
+# There is a remote command execution vulnerability through the "dmz_flag" parameter in the "DMZ" function of the "firewall.cgi" component of Wavlink NU516U1 (V251208)

 ### Overview